wookiehangover/wookiehangover.com/pages/writing/twitter.html.md

 ---
 title: Twitter
 slug: twitter
-description: So I'm thinking of leaving Twitter
+description: Leaving Twitter
 ---

-- So I'm thinking about getting off twitter.
+So I'm thinking about getting off twitter.

 The more I use it, the less I get out of it.